abishekatp/notes/ScratchPad.md

 # Classical Information(Multiple systems)

-## What does multiple systems means?
+## What does the multiple systems mean?